meonkeys/shb/src/book.md

 For the record, our chickens are _squeaky clean_.

-#### Cut the red tape

-Hosting our own data brings relief from needless bureaucracy.
+Once I stood up my personal cloud I felt freedom and ease when posting and hosting these videos.

-Yay, I don't need to complete any YouTube paperwork to be able to keep an eye on my chickens!
+I no longer needed to complete any YouTube paperwork to be able to keep an eye on my chickens!
 I can safely ignore their audit and its erroneous compliance infringement warning.

 ![Screenshot of a YouTube legal audit for my old API client](img/YT-audit.png){width=80%}

-And hey, thanks for the reminder, YouTube!
-I'll remove my old YouTube API^[Application programming interface] client project, too.
-Turns out the Nextcloud Talk API is simpler and easier for posting my chicken coop photos & videos anyway.
+I also no longer need to work with YouTube's API^[Application programming interface], including registering an API client and completing periodic audits.
+After standing up Nextcloud I deleted my YouTube API client to upload videos, cleaning up my code and simplifying its maintenance.
+Turns out the Nextcloud Talk API is easier for posting my chicken coop photos & videos anyway.

-No more quotas / rate limits either.
+With my own cloud I'm also able to tune quotas and rate limits as desired.
 Full speed ahead!

 ### Geo photo search

+Here's one more pro-personal-cloud example.

 A while back I was trying to find some photos from a pile of thousands, taking up terabytes on disk.
 I knew _where_ the photos were taken within about 10 miles, and my photos have embedded geo metadata.